oneworq/js-technical-assignment/assignment-3/README.md

 - Component architecture
 - Clean code
 - Data modelling
-- Proper use of Javascript data structures
+- Proper use of data structures
 - Validation

 _As a bonus:_

 You'll get bonus points for:
+1. Use of GraphQL
-1. Pagination
+2. Pagination
-2. Proper sorting and filtering
+3. Proper sorting and filtering
-3. Simulating purchase
+4. Simulating purchase